clover/remote-pay-windows/README.md

      * Changed /CaptureAuthResponse to /CapturePreAuthResponse

 ### Version 0.6
-* Add Closeout method support, which allows the initiation of an account closeout for any pending authorizations
+* Add Closeout method support, which allows the initiation of an account closeout for any pending authorizations.
 * Add extended validation of requests based on merchant/gateway configuration.
 Passes back a new ConfigErrorResponse message for any related validation errors.
 * Add PreAuth method to replace deprecated process of setting isPreAuth flag in an Auth request.
-* Changes to aid in the stability of the local REST service
+* Changes to aid in the stability of the local REST service.
-* Changes to usb transport code to aid in stability of the connection between the Clover device and the SDK transport
+* Changes to usb transport code to aid in stability of the connection between the Clover device and the SDK transport.
-* Add message field to the RefundResponse message to provide extended information on error responses
+* Add message field to the RefundResponse message to provide extended information on error responses.
-* Add logging ability for the local REST service to aid in tracking/debugging of request/response message processing
+* Add logging ability for the local REST service to aid in tracking/debugging of request/response message processing.
-* Add onDeviceError methods for capturing communication issues detected by the transport layer during request/response message processing
+* Add onDeviceError methods for capturing communication issues detected by the transport layer during request/response message processing.
-* Add new flags to enable/disable taking payments in an Offline mode, should gateway connectivity be interrupted
+* Add new flags to enable/disable taking payments in an Offline mode, should gateway connectivity be interrupted.
-* 0.6 Installer can be downloaded here - [CloverSDKSetup.exe](https://github.com/clover/remote-pay-windows/releases/download/release-0.6/CloverSDKSetup.exe)
+* 0.6 Installer can be downloaded here - [CloverSDKSetup.exe](https://github.com/clover/remote-pay-windows/releases/download/release-0.6/CloverSDKSetup.exe).

 ### Version 0.5
 * Add VaultCard method which prompts for card information on the Clover device to be captured for later use with Sale/Auth VaultedCard functionality